davidji99/terraform-provider-herokux/docs/resources/postgres_mtls.md

 * `initial_certificate_id` - The ID of the first certificate automatically created when MTLS is provisioned for a database.
 Users will need to use the data source `herokux_postgres_mtls_certificate` to retrieve the certificate and private key.
-The provider sets this attribute on initial resource creation only.
+The provider only sets this attribute on initial resource creation.

 ## Import